george-hawkins/micropython-wifi-setup/docs/python-poetry.md

 $ python setup.py sdist
 ```

-You can no get Poetry to publish this to PyPI:
+You can now get Poetry to publish this to PyPI:

 ```
 $ poetry publish